-Medical Assisting I introduces the students to the profession of medical assisting and their responsibilities in the clinical area of the health care facility.
-Emphasis is placed on the "Total Concept of Patient Care" communication skills and the techniques employed by the medical assistant while taking and recording vital signs; measuring visual and hearing acuity; practicing medical and surgical asepsis and infection control and the proper techniques in performing irrigation of the eye and ear is taught.
-The course also teaches assisting with minor office surgical procedures, suture insertion/removal, sterile dressing change, and wound care.
+Medical Assisting I introduces the students to the profession of Medical Assisting and their responsibilities in the clinical area of the health care facility.
+Emphasis is placed on the "Total Concept of Patient Care" communication skills and the techniques employed by the medical assistant during a general physical examination: taking and recording vital signs, measuring visual and hearing acuity, practicing and applying medical and surgical asepsis and infection control.
+The proper techniques employed in performing irrigation of the ear.
+Students will begin to understand the process of assisting with minor office surgical procedures, sterile dressing changes and suture removal.
 Pathophysiology is presented as related to procedures.

-MAT122 MEDICAL ASSISTING II Pre-Req BIO101, MAT121
+MEDICAL ASSISTING II Pre-Req: MAT121

-Course focuses on performing and assisting with advanced clinical procedures: venipuncture/specimen preparation compliant with OSHA/CLIA standards, electrocardiography, positioning and draping and assisting with physical examinations, gynecological examinations and specimen preparation, urinary bladder catheterization, x-ray preps and dietary instructions.
-Documentation of clinical procedures are stressed throughout the course of study.
+Medical Assisting II focuses on performing and assisting with advanced clinical skills: venipuncture/specimen preparation, electrocardiography, suture insertion, wound irrigation and wound care, gynecological examination, specimen preparation, and instructions for self breast examination, positioning and draping of patients for specific examinations, urinary bladder catheterization, medical records and theory of x-rays and diagnostic radiology testing.
+Patient communication skills and patient education are employed through role-playing.
+Documentation of clinical procedures is stressed throughout the course of study.
 Pathophysiology is presented as related to procedures.

-MED ASSISTING III/SEM Pre-Req MAT122
+MEDICAL ASSISTING III Pre-Reg: MAT122

-The "Total Concept of Patient Care" simulation gives Medical Assisting students the opportunity to incorporate and use their acquired knowledge of clinical and administrative skills in health care delivery while working and managing the S & T Clinic.
-The S & T Clinic is a structured and controlled OSHA/CLIA compliant environment, simulating a medical office, for the sole purpose of preparing students for externship in a clinical facility.
-Medical Assisting III precedes Medical Assisting Seminar, fifth semester.
+The "Total Concept of Patient Care" simulation gives Medical Assisting students the opportunity to incorporate and use their acquired knowledge of clinical and administrative procedures in health care delivery while working and managing the S & T Clinic.
+The S & T Clinic is a structured and controlled OSHA/CLIA compliant environment, simulating a medical office, for the sole purpose of integrating skills and preparing the student for externship in a clinical facility.
+Medical Assisting III preceeds Medical Assisting Seminar, fifth semester.
 Seminar is an integral part of MAIII.
 Students will be recertified in CPR before completion of Medical Assisting III.

-MEDICAL OFFICE PROCEDURES I 3 4 Co-Req CAP120 or OAD101
+MEDICAL OFFICE PROCEDURES I 3 4 Pre-Req: BCA120 or OAD101